vidhanmangla/vidhanmangla/README.md

 <br>

-<p align="center">I'm a full stack smart contract developer with 1+ year of expertise in Solidity, JavaScript, React, Next.js, Node.js.
-I'm also a crypto enthusiast with experience developing dApps on EVM based blockchains.</p>
+<p align="center">Smart Contract, Blockchain & Web3 Developer with 1+ year of expertise, skilled at writing, testing, deploying and auditing Smart Contracts by taking care of gas optimisation and security.
+A crypto enthusiast with experience developing dApps on EVM based blockchains.</p>
+<p>A pressure-coping motor-racing driver with a calm demeanour, spends his free time as a musician.</p>

 <h3 align="center">Languages and Tools</h3>
 <p align="center">